khandyman/Access-WV-Online/README.md

 # Access-WV-Online
-A web-based database-driven conversion, using Flask, of the Unix/Linux based Access WV program that was originally written in C.
+A web-based, database-driven conversion, using Flask, of the Unix/Linux based Access WV program that was originally written in C.